1720 Deerfield Island Park, Deerfield Beach, FL 33441

 There are various programs and hikes held at Deerfield Island Park every month.
 For more information on programs and how to preregister for them, call Quiet Waters Park at 954-357-5100.

 Explore the waters surrounding the island by paddleboard or kayak on Saturdays and Sundays between 9 a.m. and 4 p.m.
-The tours, for ages 12 and up, are approximately one and a half hours long and are offered through What's SUP Paddleboarding.
-For more information, call Quiet Waters Park at 954-357-5110.
-Reservations can be made online.
+Rentals are available starting at $15.
+Naturalist-led tours are offered on the second and fourth Saturdays of the month.
+Private tours are also available.
+For more information, call Quiet Waters park at 954-357-5100.

 This natural area abounds with learning opportunities for students of all ages.
 From outdoor laboratory experiments to group learning exercises, we can ensure that students receive the information they need while having a fun experience.
 To receive a copy of our field trip guide, contact us at NaturalAreas@Broward.org.